-Table 3.1 explains the format of facvvu.
+Table 3.1, "Format of facvvu Save-Set File Name" explains the format of facvvu.
 Using this format, you can install a specific version and update of a product from distribution media containing several versions and updates.
 If you do not include a version and update number, all versions and updates to the specified product from the source are installed in alphabetical order.